microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 ````

-# The lab
+## The lab

 As you can notice, in this scenario is lab connected to internet.
 It's not mandatory, but in script is PowerShell command to download installation files.
 All admin tasks will be done from Windows 10 machine, just to demonstrate security best practices.
-You may also notice that all servers are without grapical interface.
+You may also notice that all servers are without graphical interface.

 **Deploy.ps1 result**
 ![](/Scenarios/AdmPwd.E/Screenshots/DeployResultWS2016.png)